Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 During your professional blogging journey, you will be dealing with content marketing a lot.

-In general, there are three content types you can write on your blog.
+In general, there are three content types you can write on your blog and you can mention/promote a product in any of these content types.

 The type of content/blog post aimed at helping your readers fix a certain issue with their WordPress website.
 This type of post is a bit technical and requires screenshots in most cases.